William John Rogers Field

 Pre War

-William Field was born in 1889, in Marylebone, London / Middx, son of Mary Louisa Birch (B 1864 in Staverton, Devon).
+William Field was born in 1889, in Marylebone, London/Middx., son of Mary Louisa Field (born 1864 in Staverton, Devon).

-The 1891 Census records William aged 2, staying with his grandmother Mary Maple and her son William Maple at The Pheasant, Wigginton, Herts.
+The 1891 Census records William aged 2, staying with his grandmother Mary Maple and her son William Maple near The Pheasant, Wigginton, Herts.
+His mother, Mary Louisa (Field) was working as a cook at St Johns (school?), Chesham Road, Berkhamsted.

-1901 Census records William aged 12, at school, living with his mother and stepfather William Birch, stepbrothers, Joseph 8, George 6, John 2 and stepsister May 4, his grandmother Mary Maple is also staying with them, near the Brewhouse, Wigginton, Herts.
+1901 Census records William aged 12, at school, living with his mother and stepfather William Birch, stepbrothers, Joseph (born 1893), George (born 1895), John (born 1899) and stepsister May (born 1897), his grandmother Mary Maple is also staying with them, near the Brewhouse, Wigginton, Herts.

-1911 Census records William aged 22, working as a Farm Labourer, living at home with his mother, stepfather and stepbrothers Joseph 18, George 16, John 12, and Sidney 7, near The Pheasant, Wigginton, Herts.
+The 1911 Census records William aged 22, working as a farm labourer, living at home with his mother, stepfather and stepbrothers Joseph (farm labourer), George (farm labourer), John, and Sidney (born 1904) near The Pheasant, Wigginton, Herts.

 William lived in Tring.